AckerlyXu/heima/articles/monitoring-and-diagnostics/monitoring-overview-metrics.md

 * Use the [Azure Monitor Metric definitions REST API](https://msdn.microsoft.com/library/mt743621.aspx) to access the list of metrics that are available for a service.
 * Use the [Azure Monitor Metrics REST API](https://msdn.microsoft.com/library/mt743622.aspx) to access the actual metrics data.

-> [AZURE.NOTE]
+> [!NOTE]
 > This article covers the metrics via the [new API for metrics](https://msdn.microsoft.com/library/dn931930.aspx) for Azure resources.
 The API version for the new metric definitions API is 2016-03-01 and the version for metrics API is 2016-09-01.
 The legacy metric definitions and metrics can be accessed with the API version 2014-04-01.
 >
 >

-For a more detailed walkthrough using the Azure Monitor REST APIs, see [Azure Monitor REST API Walkthrough](/documentation/articles/monitoring-rest-api-walkthrough/).
+For a more detailed walkthrough using the Azure Monitor REST APIs, see [Azure Monitor REST API Walkthrough](./monitoring-rest-api-walkthrough.md).

 ## Export metrics
 You can go to the **Diagnostics settings** blade under the **Monitor** tab and view the export options for metrics.
 You can select metrics (and diagnostic logs) to be routed to Blob storage, to Azure Event Hubs, or to OMS for use-cases that were mentioned previously in this article.

  ![Export options for metrics in Azure Monitor](./media/monitoring-overview-metrics/MetricsOverview3.png)

-You can configure this via Resource Manager templates, [PowerShell](insights-powershell-samples.md), [Azure CLI](/documentation/articles/insights-cli-samples/) or [REST APIs](https://msdn.microsoft.com/zh-cn/library/dn931943.aspx).
+You can configure this via Resource Manager templates, [PowerShell](insights-powershell-samples.md), [Azure CLI](./insights-cli-samples.md) or [REST APIs](https://msdn.microsoft.com/zh-cn/library/dn931943.aspx).

 ## Take action on metrics
 To receive notifications or take automated actions on metric data, you can configure alert rules or Autoscale settings.